avig00/avig00.github.io/index.md

 ## About Me

-I'm **Amogh Vig**, a MS Data Science graduate from Vanderbilt University with a background in business intelligence, machine learning, and insurance analytics.
+I'm a MS Data Science graduate from Vanderbilt University with a background in business intelligence, machine learning, and insurance analytics.
 This site features my relevant experience and select open projects in this space.

 ---

-## My Projects
+## Projects

 ### 📊 Wellness Adherence & Claims Forecasting
 Forecasted employer healthcare costs using ARIMA and clustering models based on employee wellness benefit usage.